 Alcohol addiction treatment and recovery is an ongoing process.
 The alcoholic will first need to undergo detox, a process of about three to seven days.
 This process helps a client clean the alcohol and its toxic effects from the body in a medically safe way.
 A person’s age, gender, and medical history are just some of the factors considered when planning out alcohol detox protocol.
 Some medications will likely be used during detox to help with headaches and other withdrawal symptoms.

 The rehab phase of alcohol addiction treatment begins after detox.
 The detox and rehab are usually offered by the same facility, along with mental health counseling and family therapy services.
 It is not unusual for alcoholics to have mental illnesses requiring treatment, and it is also quite common for the alcoholic’s family to have become rather dysfunctional.
-This family dysfunction is usually linked as a cause or symptom of the very problem that landed the alcoholic in alcohol addiction treatment.
+This family dysfunction is usually linked as a cause or symptom of the very problem that landed the alcoholic in addiction treatment.

 A Journey of Self-Discovery